courtois-neuromod/engineering_doc/game_controller/3D_Printed_Parts.md

 Bed temperature | 50 °C
 Layer height | 0.1 mm
 Print direction | +Y
 Comments | Some post finishing of guiding slots may be required to get smooth button motion.
-Use of fine grit small detailing files recommended.
+Use of fine grit small detailing files or sanding paper recommended.